-THE MISSION OF COKER COLLEGE Coker College is a student-centered, comprehensive college.
+Coker College is a student-centered, comprehensive college.
 It is dedicated to providing every student enrolled in the Day Program and in the Adult Learners Program for Higher Achievement an academic curriculum based upon a uniformly excellent liberal arts core that enhances the structured development of key personal skills.
 The College's goal is to graduate students with the ability to think analytically and creatively, and to write and speak effectively.
 Experiences both in and out of the classroom are focused on active student involvement and the practical application of academic knowledge that lead to lifelong learning.
 Coker measures its success by the personal and professional accomplishments enjoyed by all members of the academic community.
+At Coker, we're [re]defining ready.